 Many people weigh the success of their financial life entirely on the performance of their investment or retirement accounts.
 In the past, the world of financial advice revolved around what funds or stocks to pick and when to buy or sell.
 I’d like to share an idea that may sound a bit extreme.

-Your investments are not that important.
+Your investments might not be that important.

 Does your rate of return matter?
 Yes.
 Should there be some strategic direction in how you approach your investment decisions?
 Absolutely.
 Would it be appropriate to enlist a professional to assist you with these things?
 Yes.